bridrod/Nagios/check-dell-warranty-README.md

 In order to continue pulling device information from Dell's website it now requires v5.
 For that, you need to:

-1. Submit a new request to obtain updated API credentials on TechDirect portal - https://techdirect.dell.com/portal.30/Login.aspx
+1. Submit a new request to obtain updated API credentials on TechDirect portal - https://techdirect.dell.com/portal.30/Login.aspx;
-2. Obtain credentials "Client_ID" and "Client_Secret" from Dell.
-Using credentials, generate Bearer token, which will be valid for 3600 seconds.
+2. Obtain credentials "Client_ID" and "Client_Secret" from Dell (The script will need to be edited to update these variables);

+ **Note0:** FYI, each generated Bearer token will be valid for 3600 seconds.

-For further details refer to SDK available on your Dell TechDirect account.
+For further details, please refer to SDK available on your Dell TechDirect account.

-**Note0:** In some cases, grabbing the STag might not be possible due to firewall, misconfigured/disabled SNMP settings in the OS or some other odd reason.
+**Note:** In some cases, grabbing the STag might not be possible due to firewall, misconfigured/disabled SNMP settings in the OS or some other odd reason.
 To work around that, I enabled the option to pull it from the iDRAC automatically when type=server is selected and the script fails to pull from the OS.
 For that to work, you should have your iDRAC registered in DNS and using a pattern (i.e.: idrac-hostname).
 For this script we use "d-hostname".
 Feel free to modify it.

 ## Requirements
 SNMP to be working (OS or Dell iDRAC, Dell Chassis, or Dell Switch);

-**Note1:** For OS, it was only tested under openSUSE and Ubuntu distros
+**Note:** For OS, it was only tested under openSUSE and Ubuntu distros

 Requires **sed** and **snmpget** tool. snmpget can be found in: